drumusician/woff/blog/you_dont_have_to_choose.md

 ]
 ```

 For the purpose of this post we'll create a page in our Phoenix project to host our frontend components.
-At our office we always like to now how long we have to wait until the next WOFF, so we'll implement a countdown timer that counts down to the next World of Food Friday (that means the next Friday, noon).
+At our office we always like to know how long we have to wait until the next WOFF, so we'll implement a countdown timer that counts down to the next World of Food Friday (that means the next Friday, noon).
 We'll see if we can actually add multiple timers using different frontend frameworks in one page, just for the fun of it :)

 ### Template